 VLCT supports funding and incentives for:

 - programs to spur economic development at the local level including deference to locally implemented tax stabilization agreements;

-• sufficient beds as well as support services and mobile crisis units to serve those with long- and short-term mental health or addiction needs;
+- sufficient beds, support services, and mobile crisis units to serve those with long- and short-term mental health or addiction needs;

-• reimbursement of costs of training municipal law enforcement officers who are hired by the state.
+- reimbursing the cost to train municipal law enforcement officers who are hired by the state;

 1.02 VERMONT TAX STRUCTURE OVERHAUL